Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 6. Myasthenia Gravis

-Dogs with myasthenia gravis can develop megaesophagus, where the esophagus dilates, and dogs can’t swallow correctly.
+Dogs with myasthenia gravis can develop megaesophagus, where the esophagus dilates, and they can’t swallow correctly.
 There are some treatment options, such as with anti-acetylcholinesterase medications.
 Dogs with megaesophagus may have to eat out of elevated bowls or in a unique gadget that helps them eat with a reduced risk of aspirating if they regurgitate.

 Other signs of myasthenia gravis include: